-In the New Testament we read about two important people who in all likelihood were black.
-The first one is the Ethiopian court official (Acts 8:27) who gets baptised.
+In the New Testament, we read about two important people who in all likelihood were black.
+The first one is the Ethiopian court official (Acts 8:27) who gets baptized.
 He might very well be the beginning of the ancient Ethiopian church.
 The second one is Simon Niger (Niger means ‘black’), one of the church leaders in Antioch.

 There might be quite a few more black people in the Bible.
 For example when Israel went out of Egypt, a ‘mixed multitude’ went with them (Exodus 12:37-38), which likely included black people as well.
 But as skin color is not an important issue to God, it is never explicitly mentioned in the Bible whether someone is black, brown, or white.